SuperMayLiO/Recipe-Mining/Text Mining/README.md

 We try to use critical incident analysis to discover what BBC Good Food users experience when they followed these recipes previously, which is similar to Yan, and Zhang (2006), trying to apply this technique to build customer complaint ontology; therefore, this experiment is to focus on Europe recipes, building U.K. people’s recipe experience ontology.
 Furthermore, we use K-means clustering analysis with the key phrase dimensions (Trappey, Wu, and Liu, 2012) and discovering knowledge about what U.K. people experience in European recipes and how they feel about European cuisine!

 - ### Data preprocessing
 This experiment is conducted to collect and clean about 9000 recipes from website, BBC Good Food, through two software, Python and R; however, we only use 8331 recipes, which contain four European regions: Western Europe with 6499 recipes, Northern Europe with 130 recipes, Central Europe with 65 recipes, and Southern Europe with 1637 recipes because data resources from website, BBC Good Food.com, provided with less Eastern Europe recipes.
 Therefore, we only focus on four European regions.
 Moreover, randomly sampling 50 recipes from each region to prevent the problem that Northern Europe and Central Europe have few recipes.
-In sum, this experiment is conducted to use 200 samples from 8331 recipes to find out some interesting things in European cuisine world.
+In sum, this experiment is conducted to use 200 samples from 8331 recipes to find out some interesting things in European cuisine world ([link to R code](https://github.com/SuperMayLiO/Recipe-Mining/blob/master/Text%20Mining/code/1.Prepare%20data.r)).

 To build two kinds of attitude ontology, the first step in processing the recipes is defining positive part and negative part from comments of each European region recipes.
 We remove intermediate attitude, or the star ranking of reviewers were 2.5 stars (from decimal viewpoint), and 3 stars (from integer viewpoint) depending on total ranking, 5 stars.
 On one hand, regarding what’s greater than 3 stars as positive attitude for four European regions.
 On the other hand, regarding what’s less than 2.5 stars as negative attitude for four European regions.
 Besides, we put dialogues together if there’re the same reviewers for two attitudes!
 The next step in processing the recipes is to remove something meaningless, such as notation (e.g. -/), stop word, i.e. is a commonly used word (e.g. of, for, a, the), numbers, and space.
 Besides, also transform all words to small letter to distinguish repeated words.